shamasun/SAA-C03/03. AWS Fundamentals/README.md

 ## AWS Fundamentals
 ### 4.1 AWS Public vs Private Services
+- "Public" and "Private" used in networking context
-AWS Services come in two main types - Public and Private services Terms Public and Private here refer to networking ONLY Public services = accessible using Public end-points (like S3) Private services = runs within a VPC.
+- Public services = accessible using Public end-points (like S3)
+- Private services = runs within a VPC.
 Things within VPC or connected to VPC can access.
-For both there are permissions + networking
+- Access = function of Networking + Permissions.
-So, even though S3 is Public service, by defaul an identiy other than root user has no auth to access it.
+    - So, even though S3 is Public service, by default an identity other than root user has no authorization to access it.
-Access detrmined by Networking + Permissions.
-Fo this lesson, we are concerned with the former.
+    - In this lesson, concerned with networking.
-There are three network zones
+- There are three network zones
-Public Internet zone:
+    1. Public Internet zone
-AWS Public zone:
+    2. AWS Public zone
         - Not part of Public internet.
-    - Its a network connected to the Public internet.
+        - Network connected to the Public internet.
         - AWS public services (i.e., services with Public end-points) operate here (such as S3).
-    - Accessed using internet as transit
+        - Accessed using internet
-AWS Private zone:
+    3. AWS Private zone
-    - On-premise resources can connect via VPN or Direct Connect
-    - EC2 instances are AWS private resources
         - VPCs run from here
-        - Internet Gateway can be attached to it.
+            - Internet Gateway (IGW) can be attached
-            - Allows access to AWS Public services, such as S3 in the AWS Public zone.
+                - Allows access to AWS Public services, such as S3.
-            - Allows access to EC2 (say) from Public Internet
+                - Allows access to Public Internet
-                - Provided EC2 has allocated public IP address.
+                    - Provided EC2 (say) has allocated public IP address.
                     - Architecturally, this is projecting EC2 into the AWS Public zone.
+        - On-premise resources can connect via VPN or Direct Connect
+        - EC2 is an example of a AWS private resource

 ### 4.2 AWS Global Infrastructure
 AWS Regions